Japan Luggage Express

 I don’t know how many times I have heard that service by air is faster but much more expensive than service by sea.
 In fact, many international movers say that service by air is suitable when you want your shipment to get to its destination quickly, without referring to the fact that service by air is actually cheaper than service by sea if the weight/volume of the shipment is small.
 For both air and sea cargo, there are minimums.
 In the case of sea shipping, the minimum is one cubic meter, which is more than enough for those who are shipping only a few to several boxes.
 This means that if you are shipping only a few boxes, you will still pay the same charges as if you were shipping a full cubic meter.
 Air shipping has rates for small shipments as well, which makes service by air less expensive than service by sea.
 Also, remember that charges will be incurred on a per-shipment base when shipping by sea, which makes sea shipping expensive when one is shipping a small amount.
 Also, keep in mind that customs clearance is easier and takes less time both at the country of departure and at the destination country.

-It is often said that the packages must be “seaworthy” when delivered to the bonded warehouse for shipping.
-In many countries, international moving companies insist that all shipments must be crated, palletized, or packed further in cardboard lift vans.
-This extra packaging will significantly increase the volume, though it also enhances safety during transit.
+It is often said that packages must be “seaworthy” when delivered to a bonded warehouse for shipping.
+In many countries, international moving companies require that all shipments be crated, palletized, or further packed in cardboard lift vans.
+While this additional packaging significantly increases the volume, it also greatly enhances safety during transit.

 Whether you are shipping commercial goods or personal belongings, one of the most important things is insurance.
 Although the possibility that cargo will encounter a maritime or aerial mishap is low, there is also a possibility that the cargo will get damaged due to rough handling.
 Marine insurance covers accidental loss and damage; it requires some evidence that the cargo was damaged or lost.
 If the amount is large, the insurance company’s agent at the destination company will send a surveyor to observe the extent of the damage.
 However, if the values are relatively low, you will simply be asked to send photos of the damaged goods and outer packages.
 There must be some visible damage to the packages, as if there is not, one cannot tell if the goods were really damaged during transit.
 It is often difficult to determine exactly where the damage was inflicted, as international shipments go through several different sections of transportation.
 When it is not known where the cargo was damaged, it is called “concealed damage” and treated as if it had been damaged while inside the container.